mariascofa/Blog/README.md

 <li> Page for deleting a post, the page accepts the id of the post that we want to delete </li>
 </ul>

-After successful completion of 2, 3, 4 pages, redirect (redirect) to the page with all posts Be sure to write doc-string in every function
+After successful completion of adding/ editing/ deleting application redirects to the page with all posts.
-Add .gitignore to project
-Add a database to a project
-At the beginning of the program file, insert a comment\doc-string with the command that you created the table Template styling is welcome, but not required